Hurricane Season (novel): Plot

-Norma originally arrived in La Matosa after fleeing her hometown, having becoming pregnant by her stepfather, who had raped her for years.
+Norma originally arrived in La Matosa after fleeing her hometown, having become pregnant by her stepfather, who had raped her for years.
 Luismi finds her crying in a park and decides to take her home.
 The two begin a relationship, but Luismi almost never wants to have sex with her.
 When Chabela discovers that Norma is pregnant, she takes her to the Witch to give her a potion that will induce abortion.
 In the early morning, the pains are so strong that Norma crawls out of bed and has an abortion in the middle of the patio, which she buries in a hole.
 The days pass by and Norma's pain and bleeding do not stop, so she is taken to the hospital, where they discover that she is a minor.
 She is relentlessly reproached by the doctors, but she refuses to capitulate and incriminate Luismi.

 Brando's father abandoned him and his mother when Brando was a child.
 Brando could not put up with his mother's strong religiosity, so he joined the group of older boys in town, with whom he began to drink and take drugs at the Witch's house.
 They teach him that the best way to make money is by having sex with homosexuals, but Brando claims to be repulsed by the idea.
 When Brando hears Luismi sing, he begins to have erotic thoughts about him.
 He discovers that Luismi had an affair with one of the men who paid him.
 One day, when the two of them are drunk, they end up having sex.
 The next morning Luismi does not say anything, and Brando becomes obsessed with the incident.
 He fears that Luismi would disclose their affair to others, so Brando imagines ways to murder Luismi.

 Brando attacks the man with whom Luismi had a relationship.
 The man then disappears, leaving Luismi devastated.
 Months later, Luismi tells them that he now has a wife and that he plans to quit using drugs.
 Brando remains obsessed with Luismi and proposes that the two of them steal from the Witch, who supposedly has a stash of hidden treasure.
 Brando suggests escaping together, although in his mind he is still considering murdering Luismi.
-Luismi initially refuses, but after Norma's abortion he becomes convinced that everything is the work the Witch.
+Luismi initially refuses, but after Norma's abortion he becomes convinced that everything is the work of the Witch.
 Luismi goes with Brando and Munra to her house, where they beat the Witch until Brando savagely kills her.
 They uncover no treasure, so they return home, where they are arrested hours later.
 The police beat Brando to get information out of him about the treasure, but he has nothing.
 Days later, Munra and Luismi are taken to the cell, both with signs of having been severely beaten.
 Brando, full of love and hatred, is there awaiting Luismi.